Exeter/exeter-craigslist/README.md

      - Others
      ** I think "Free" should not be a separate category because if it is then it will be very random.
-        We should have a special search button for "free" (and let users indicate if their items are free) Clothes?
+        We should have a special search button for "free" (and let users indicate if their items are free) ^^ agreed - for the "add a listing" page, I put "free" under "price ranges" Clothes?

    - Features: